JL00001/PF525-Parameter-Writer/README.md

 Searching for parameters whose value are not a given value

-Placing all PF 525 drives on the network in to an autotune state (very handy indeed)
+Placing all PF 525 drives on the network in to an autotune state (very handy indeed) and recovery from state after the autotune test has concluded

-Drive Health Scanner (Just runs through all drives on the network, and checking their Parameters based on MY Employer Standard.
+Drive Health Scanner (Just runs through all drives on the network, and checking their Parameters based on MY EMPLOYER'S standards.
 Your results may vary)

 # WARNING
 Writing to drives under operation can be dangerous!
 Please use this with caution!
 I studied Electrical Engineering with an interest in programing, I am not a safety expert or do I claimed to be.
+Use at your own risk

 # PLANS
-GUI at some point; cleaning up code base
+GUI at some point; cleaning up code base (Delayed Indef) I have been hearing that the PF525 might be end of life.
+The code base might be reused in some form

 # CREDITS
 ottowayi's wounderful pycomm3. https://github.com/ottowayi/pycomm3 Of which this codebase would not be possible.
 My codebase is just a object wrapper of sorts on his library.
 His library does the low level CIP network packet creation and he has helped many times during development of this codebase.